-The accompanying unaudited Condensed Consolidated Financial Statements of Autodesk, Inc. ("Autodesk" or the "Company") as of July 31, 2008, and for the three and six months ended July 31, 2008, have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information along with the instructions to Form 10-Q and Article 10 of Securities and Exchange Commission ("SEC") Regulation S-X. Accordingly, they do not include all of the information and notes required by generally accepted accounting principles ("GAAP") for annual financial statements.
-In management's opinion, Autodesk has made all adjustments (consisting of normal, recurring adjustments and entries arising from acquisitions) during the quarter that were considered necessary for fair presentation of the financial position and operating results of the Company.
+The accompanying unaudited Condensed Consolidated Financial Statements of Autodesk, Inc. ("Autodesk" or the "Company") as of October 31, 2008, and for the three and nine months ended October 31, 2008, have been prepared in accordance with accounting principles generally accepted in the U.S. for interim financial information along with the instructions to Form 10-Q and Article 10 of Securities and Exchange Commission ("SEC") Regulation S-X. Accordingly, they do not include all of the information and notes required by generally accepted accounting principles ("GAAP") for annual financial statements.
+In management's opinion, Autodesk has made all adjustments (consisting of normal, recurring and non-recurring adjustments) during the quarter that were considered necessary for fair presentation of the financial position and operating results of the Company.
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect reported amounts in the financial statements and accompanying notes.
 These estimates are based on information available as of the date of the unaudited Condensed Consolidated Financial Statements.
 Actual results could differ from those estimates.
-In addition, the results of operations for the three and six months ended July 31, 2008 are not necessarily indicative of the results for the entire fiscal year ending January 31, 2009, or for any other period.
+In addition, the results of operations for the three and nine months ended October 31, 2008 are not necessarily indicative of the results for the entire fiscal year ending January 31, 2009, or for any other period.
 These unaudited Condensed Consolidated Financial Statements should be read in conjunction with the Consolidated Financial Statements and related notes, together with management's discussion and analysis of financial position and results of operations contained in Autodesk's Annual Report on Form 10-K for the fiscal year ended January 31, 2008 (the "2008 Form 10-K") filed on March 28, 2008.
-Certain reclassifications, including the reclassification described in Note 6, "Income Taxes," have been made to prior year amounts to conform to the current presentation.